industrial-edge/Performance-Analytics/README.md

 ## Description

 ### Overview
-The 'Step Time Analysis' feature of the Edge App 'Performance Insight' is used to assess the efficiency of the implemented sequential control systems.
+The 'Step Time Analysis' dashboard of the Edge App 'Performance Insight' is used to assess the efficiency of the implemented sequential control systems.
 First, it needs to be synchronized with the asset model of the plant, representing the control systems in operation.
 This synchronization allows for the establishment of a reference duration for each step in the process.
-Then, on the dashboard of 'Performance Insight', the configured (or expected) step time is compared with the actual measured time during operation.
+Then, the configured (or expected) step time is compared with the actual measured time during operation.

 This comparison makes it easier to identify specific steps in the production process that are experiencing delays, thereby enabling more targeted and efficient corrective actions.